learn-co-students/nlp_standdown/README.md

 Your task is to fit a TfidfVectorizer to the training set with the following specifications: max_features is set to 50, stopwords are removed using the nltk english stopwords list.
 The other parameters should be the defaults.

-After fitting the vectorizer, find the word with the highest tf-idf score in Moby Dick.
+**After fitting the vectorizer, find the word with the highest tf-idf score in Moby Dick.
+Slack out both the word and tf-idf score, as well as your forked repo showing your work.**

 > Hint: Converting the vectorized text into a DataFrame with column names and indices will make your life easier.
 Use the following hints to make that happen:
 >> 1. The TF-IDF vectorizer returns a sparse matrix.
 Chain the toarray() method off the vectorizer, then convert that array into a DataFrame.